Projects

 Music, Madness, & Revolution

 Page from my zine titled, 'Musicians as Unruly Placemakers.'
 The zine was created in tandem with an essay examining the Spatial Politics of Madness & Revolution through Jazz & Blues.
-This project is culmination of research and musical art that draws a line between metaphorical and literal uses of space with relation to madness.
+This project is a culmination of research and musical art that draws a line between metaphorical and literal uses of space with relation to madness.
 Can music answer the question of where we go when we go mad?

 Vagina Monologues